-Any use which is different than the previous use of a building or land or any change in the North American Industry Classification System (NAICS) code in utilizing the Development Review System.
+Any use which is different than the previous use of a building or land.

 Church23

 A building or site wherein persons regularly assemble for religious worship and which is maintained and controlled by a religious body organized to sustain public worship, together with all accessory buildings and uses customarily associated with such primary purpose.
 Includes synagogue, temple, mosque, or other such place for worship and religious activities.